Leazael/scf-wiki/content/Encyclopædia/Factions/Religious/Church of Iomedæ.md

 The Church of Iomedæ endorses four main literary works: the [[Three Lays]], the [[Six Tenets]], the [[Nine Parables]] and the [[Book of Canon Law]].
 Together, these works are known as The [[Iomedæan Canon]].

 The oldest (roughly 1900 years old) known versions of [[Iomedæan Canon|The Canon]] hail from [[Vahestan]] and were written in the [[Celestial]] Tongue.
 Modern versions are more commonly available in [[Anglic]], but [[Synod|sanctioned]] and [[Asynodal Churches of Iomedæ|unsanctioned]] translations can be found in both [[Ildarin]], [[Sosulkan]] and even [[Dvårgish]].
 Since the invention of the printing press and movable type, the Canon has become one of the most printed books in the [[Crucible]].

+More recently, a text known as the [[Dimmerschluß Creed]] has been adopted by both the [[Synodal Church of Iomedæ|Synodal Church]] as well as many [[Asynodal Churches of Iomedæ|asynodal]] churches.
+This creed outlies what they believe is the core doctrine of the church.